 Furniture, tools and ornaments

-Remember that garden furniture can be carried out of your garden, so when it isn’t being used store it securely inside.
+Garden furniture can be carried out of your garden, so when it isn’t being used store it securely inside.
 Try to keep expensive items such as ornaments, furniture and plants out of view of those passing by.